 On UTW Day, team members, volunteers and residents worked tirelessly from 7 am to 7 pm.
 Together, we were able to completely transform the space.
 The results blew everyone’s mind, and the whole experience was so inspiring for everyone involved that we are already talking about what we can do next.

 Omaha’s UTW Day event took place once again at Jerry’s Bar in the Benson area.

-The Omaha UTW Day organizer were able to raise $2,233 that were donated to the local Keystone Klub Pool for much needed repairs.
+The Omaha UTW Day organizer was able to raise $2,233 that was donated to the local Keystone Klub Pool for much-needed repairs.

 For this year’s UTW Day event in Melbourne, Mel and Michelle teamed up with Pinchapoo.

 Pinchapoo is an organization that has been distributing ‘pinched’ hotel toiletries since 2009, helping improve the quality of life for disadvantaged people around Australia.

 They had a lot of responses; many people dropped off toiletries to support the cause.